UBCSailbot/raye-network-table/projects/README.md

 and places them in network table.
 Sends changes to sensor data in the network table to the NUC.

-## Rockblock
+## BBB Rockblock Listener
 WIP.
-Sends/receives data over satellite via a serial connection to Rockblock+.
+Sends/receives data over iridium satellite network via a serial connection to Rockblock+.